2021: The Year in Review from an ACPC Perspective

 - Webb M, Puri K, Ansah D. Promoting Psychological Safety in Pediatric Cardiology. https://www.acc.org.
 Sep 14, 2021.
 Accessed 11/26/2021. https://www.acc.org/latest-in-cardiology/articles/2021/07/19/13/42/physician-wellness-for-pediatric-and-congenital-cardiologists.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, COVID-19 Hub, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Stress

 Keywords: COVID-19, SARS-CoV-2, COVID-19 Vaccines, RNA, Viral, Cardiovascular Diseases, Cardiologists, Coronary Vessels, Leadership, Pandemics, Heart Defects, Congenital, Medical Informatics, Clinical Medicine, Electrophysiology, Certification, Vaccination, Power, Psychological, Delivery of Health Care, Pediatrics, Technology, Vaccines, Burnout, Psychological, Pharmaceutical Preparations